variant-inc/terragrunt-variant-apps/docs/databases/dynamodb.md

 `arn` is the table arn as provided in AWS console.

-The application will be deployed with the following `environnement variables`
+The application will be deployed with the following `environment variables`

 ```bash
 DYNAMODB__hw__arn = "arn:aws:dynamodb:us-east-1:123456789:table/test"